Jviguy/Programming/theories/shifting_tides.md

-# The Shifiting Tides of Programming
+# The Shifting Tides of Programming

-To start this entry we will begin with a little bit of background
+To start this entry we will begin with a little of background

 ## The background of programming before the 2010-2021(year of writing) range
 Back in these days programming was a lot more lucrative than it is now.